-- Prerequisites: A high school diploma or equivalent, resume, and audition in specialization of choice.
-Dance may require a full-length photo and video recording.
+Applicants to these programs must have a high school diploma or equivalent and submit a resume.
+An audition in the specialization of their choice is also required.
+Dance programs may require a full-length photo and video recording.
+Programs are 2 years in length.

 Associate's Degree in Dance